Magic Numbers vol. 2

-Piano, bass, and drums have a special chemistry.
-Horns change the atmosphere instantly.
-I’ve heard the GJT albums with Sadao Watanabe and Jackie McLean, and they are just not as special as when the GJT is alone.
-It’s "horn and rhythm" instead.
-Good horns and good rhythm, sure, but the band isn’t working as hard, or at least not in the same way.
+The Great Jazz Trio albums with Sadao Watanabe and Jackie McLean are not as special as when the GJT is alone.
+With Watanabe or McLean the group steps down into "horn and rhythm."
+Good horn and good rhythm, sure, but the band isn’t working as hard, or at least not in the same way.
 For them, three really is a magic number.

-Dimensions remains one of Hancock’s greatest albums, a dissertation on how to inject genuine Afro-Cuban rhythm into modern jazz.
+Dimensions remains one of Hancock’s greatest albums, a dissertation on how to highlight the Afro-Cuban element of modern jazz.
 Willie Bobo, Osvaldo Martinez and Paul Chambers (whose playing on this album should be mentioned in any jazz history textbook) support humble but convincing etudes in feel.

 Speak Like a Child has some great horns on it but they don’t solo.
 (I’ve never understood this, really, with Thad Jones right there in the studio playing the melodies.)
 There are also two proper and really great trio tracks with Ron Carter and Mickey Roker, Ron’s “First Trip” and Hancock’s “Sorcerer.”
-Ron and Herbie know the same information acquired playing with Miles Davis; Roker swings hard without much interaction.
-At one point I regretted that Tony Williams wasn't on Speak Like a Child instead of Roker, but now I relish the chance to hear Herbie and Ron dig into pure swing with a comparatively conservative drummer.
+Ron and Herbie know the same information acquired playing with Miles Davis; Roker swings hard without the kind of interaction they had with Davis bandmate Tony Williams.
+At one point I regretted that Williams wasn't on Speak Like a Child instead of Roker, but now I relish the chance to hear Herbie and Ron dig into pure swing with a comparatively conservative drummer.

 A year later there are three cuts of Herbie, Ron, and Billy Cobham together on Ron’s 1969 Uptown Conversation.
 “Half a Row” is a tricky blindfold test, a long free piece that seems a bit self-conscious today, and on “Doom” Herbie doesn’t get a solo.
 The winner is clearly “Einbahnstrasse.”
 It’s actually my favorite Herbie trio track yet, full of fire, freedom, and swing.
 Cobham sounds good and the way he plays allows for more disruptive interaction between Ron and Herbie than with Roker on Speak Like a Child.
 An alternate take is excellent but the master is “it.”